Investigative Journalist Scott Anderson, Author of The 4 O’clock Murders

-The majority of Uncle Joel LeBaron’s Church of the Firstborn followers couldn’t stomach his brother Ervil LeBaron’s violent, threatening, and far-fetched Philosophy of life.
-Nor did they want anything to do with his domineering, devious, and deceptive ways.
+The majority of Uncle Joel LeBaron’s Church of the Firstborn followers couldn’t stomach his brother Ervil LeBaron’s violent, threatening, far-fetched Philosophy of life.
+Nor did they want anything to do with his domineering, devious, deceptive ways.

-Uncle Ervil’s priestcraft and manipulations drove some of my peaceful Uncle Joel’s followers into frenzied frustration, rebellion, and disillusionment — such that they left Joel’s cult Uncle Ervil had a large role in helping Joel build.
+Uncle Ervil’s priestcraft and manipulations drove some of peaceful Uncle Joel’s followers into frenzied frustration, rebellion, and disillusionment — such that they left Joel’s cult Uncle Ervil had a large role in helping Joel build.